Theatre Gargantua: Core artistic members

-Technique and Style
+Technique and style

 The Theatre Gargantua style of performance is as much physical as textual, with productions being built by the company from the ground up over a period of years.
 The technique is quite different than presenting a traditional script.
 Theatre Gargantua's productions blend live music, acrobatics and imagery.
 Their performance style has been compared to Montreal's avant-garde.
 The company's theatre works are diverse in terms of subject, writing and performance styles, but are connected in how each work melds daring physicality with striking designs, underpinned by original live music and the innovative use of technology.
 The company's production of e-DENTITY, could be categorized as a form of mediatized theatre, and was described as "a world where live and mediatized bodies perform together."

-Mainstage Cycle
+Main Cycle

 Theatre Gargantua’s productions are developed over a two-year cycle consisting of the creation, development and performance of work.
 New projects are developed over the annual spring and summer season of first year, with fully produced public performances of the work in development in the fall.
 In the second year of a cycle, the work is re-examined and explored throughout the spring and summer seasons sometimes resulting in a radically different production, which receives its premiere in the fall of the second year.
 The remounting of shows from completed cycles may occur for tours or festivals.

-SideStream
+Sidestream

-Theatre Gargantua’s SideStream project is developed by core and associate artists, designed with touring in mind.
+Theatre Gargantua’s Sidestream Cycles are developed by core and associate artists, designed with touring in mind.
 The first SideStream Cycle, Shrapnel, was created by core member Joel Benson in 2013.
+Recent Sidestream projects include Teiya Kasahara's The Queen In Me, Beryl Bain's The Flight, and Holly Treddenick's In The Fire.

-Current Season
+Current season

-Reflector
+Dissonant Species and Sidestream Festival

-Still in development, Reflector had its first year production in November 2016, and its premiere in November 2017 at Theatre Passe Muraille.
+Dissonant Species premieres in November 2025 at Factory Theatre in Toronto.
+In the summer of 2025, Gargantua held their second Sidestream Festival in Chatham, Ontario, through which they featured work-in-development by artists including: Teiya Kasahara, Breton Lalama, Alexandra Lainfiesta, Marikje Reinink, Nabil Traboulsi, and Heather Marie Annis.